 - (a) Speaker Information and Time Limitations.
 The speaker shall provide the City Clerk with a Public Speaker Card prior to speaking.
-Upon addressing the City Council, each speaker must first state his/her name, state their city of residence and, if it is Novato, whether they reside within city limits, and then identify the subject(s) upon which she/he intends to speak.
-A three-minute time limit is normal and may be enforced by the Presiding Officer.
-Due to the number of speakers on a topic, the Presiding Officer may reduce the amount of time each speaker has to speak if supported by a majority of the Council at the meeting. - (b) Response to Speaker's Comments.
+Upon addressing the City Council, each speaker must first state their name, state their city of residence and, if it is Novato, whether they reside within city limits, and then identify the subject(s) upon which they intend to speak.
+A three-minute time limit is normal and may be enforced by the Presiding Officer, although 90 second to 2-minute time limits may be enforced at the Presiding Officer's discretion, particularly when there are multiple speakers.
+Due to the number of speakers on a topic, the Presiding Officer may reduce the amount of time each speaker has to speak if supported by a majority of the Council at the meeting.
+The Presiding Officer shall manage public comment to encourage speakers to focus, providing clear and specific direction to the audience regarding protocols and speaking parameters.
+The City Clerk will collaborate with the Presiding Officer to script guidance regarding speaking protocols. - (b) Response to Speaker's Comments.
 At the close of the speaker's comments, the Presiding Officer or Council may ask staff to respond to the speaker's comments.
-Thereafter, the Presiding Officer shall make one of the following three determinations: the subject(s) raised do not require investigation or response; the subject(s) raised should be referred to staff for investigation and/or response; or the subject(s) raised should be placed on the agenda of a future meeting for action by the City Council, subject to the provisions of Section 3.02(f).
+Thereafter, the Presiding Officer shall make one of the following three determinations: (1) the subject(s) raised do not require investigation or response; (2) the subject(s) raised should be referred to staff for investigation and/or response; or (3) the subject(s) raised should be placed on the agenda of a future meeting for action by the City Council.